parfenovds/AnkiOnRaspbian/README.md

 # AnkiOnRaspbian
-An easy way to install Anki on your Raspberry pi
+An easy way to install Anki on your Raspberry pi (buster)